netresearch/dhl-module-shipping-m2/doc/src/EndUserDoc.rst

 The following |mage2| versions are supported:

+- Community Edition 2.1.4+
+- Community Edition 2.2.0+
-- Community Edition 2.2.4 or higher
+- Community Edition 2.3.0+

 PHP
 ---

-To connect to the API (webservice), the PHP SOAP extension must be installed and enabled on the web server.

 These PHP versions are supported:

-- PHP 5.6.5+
+- PHP 5.6.5
 - PHP 7.0.6+
+- PHP 7.1.0+
+- PHP 7.2.0+

+To connect to the API (webservice), the PHP SOAP extension must be installed and enabled on the web server.

 Further information can also be found in these files inside the module package / repository: